tentone/gotracer/README.md

  - Performed new tests on new Go 1.12.8, also tested the go:norace flag, will have to repeat on a CPU with more cores.
  - Using the //go:norace code annotation to skip the data race condition analysis.
- - Test platform was a Core i7 3537u (2 Core HT) running Go 1.12.8 w/ 4 threads.
+ - Test platform was a Core i7 3537u (2 Core HT) running Go 1.12.8 w/ 4 threads, in the CPU it was easy to double the performance without the implicit sync points being a problem.

 | Mode               | Resolution | Time p/ frame |
 | ------------------ | ---------- | ------------- |